garfieldpigljy/CrowdWSA2019/README.md

 1. *_label_anonymous.tsv: [worker \t sentence \t workeranswer]

-the crowdsourced word sequence data.
+The crowdsourced word sequence data.
 We anonymize the worker ids used on the crowdsourcing platform.

 2. *_gt.tsv: [sentence \t trueanswer]

-the original sentences (true answer) in the target language, for evaluation of the answer aggregation methods.
+The original sentences (true answer) in the target language, for evaluation of the answer aggregation methods.

 3. *_jp_en.tsv: [sentence \t sentence_in_source_language_Japanese \t sentence_in_target_language_English]

+Additional data updated in October 2024.

+The pair of the sentence in source language (Japanese) and the sentence in target language (English).

-There files are not necessary for the original answer aggregation task which only utilizes the worker answers in target language (English) as the inputs.
+There files are not necessary for the original answer aggregation task of CrowdWSA2019 which only utilizes the worker answers in target language (English) as the inputs.
 They are shared for using in other task settings or collecting your own data.

+4. *_humanagg.tsv: [worker \t sentence \t workeranswer]

+Additional data updated in October 2024.

+The answers provided by crowd aggregators.

+These files are not for the original answer aggregation task of CrowdWSA2019, which only utilizes the answers provided by crowd creators.
+Instead, they are the answers provided by crowd aggregators, as referenced in the following paper.
+Crowd creators provide raw text answers for each instance, and the data in CrowdWSA2019 consists of these raw text answers.
+Crowd aggregators then aggregate the raw text answers for each instance, and the additional data collected in the following paper consists of these aggregated text answers.

+Jiyi Li, "Human-LLM Hybrid Text Answer Aggregation for Crowd Annotations", Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024), to appear, Nov.
+2024.
+[About Human-LLM Hybrid Answer Aggregation](https://github.com/garfieldpigljy/HumanLLMHybridAggregation)

 ## Citation